-4.265 Since the Third Review Conference, four States have joined the Convention -Somalia and the Syrian Arab Republic in 2013 and Angola and Myanmar in 2015.
+4.269 Since the Third Review Conference, five States have joined the Convention Somalia and the Syrian Arab Republic in 2013 and Angola, Myanmar in 2015 and the State of Palestine in 2018.
 As a result, the number of States not Party has decreased from eight to four (the Democratic People's Republic of Korea, Egypt, Israel, and South Sudan).